 Her marriage to Henry was overshadowed by the need to give birth to an heir, with some suggesting that this was a factor in the delay of her coronation.

-Jane gave birth to a son in October of the following year.
-This son would go on to become King Edward VI, but she would not live to see him become monarch.
+Jane gave birth to a son in October 1534.
+He would grow up to be King Edward VI, but she would not live to see this.
 After developing post-natal complications, she died less than two weeks after his birth, aged 29.